-Coronavirus Safety: Things are NOT back to normal - we are still living through a pandemic.
-As Seton Hall returns to in-person classes, I wanted to note here that mitigation measures for containing the spread of Covid-19 is extremely important, especially because the Delta variant is more contagious and infection by the variant is known to cause breakthrough cases for even vaccinated individuals.
-Even if a vaccinated person is at less risk of serious illness, hospitalization, or death, they may spread the virus to unvaccinated individuals on and off campus, including children under the age of 12 who cannot at the moment get vaccinated.
-As covid-19 is airborne, you must be especially cognizant of closed spaces with little social distancing and unknown ventilation status.
-It is important that you
+Coronavirus Safety: While we are over the worst of the pandemic, some vulnerable groups vaccination still face substantial risk of severe or chronic outcomes.
+You, your peers, professors, administrators, staff, and their family members may be among the vulnerable groups.
+With in-person classes, mitigation measures for containing the spread of Covid-19 are extremely important, especially because the current variants are each more contagious than the last and infection by these variants can cause breakthrough cases for vaccinated individuals.
+Even if an otherwise healthy vaccinated person with no comorbidities is less at risk of serious illness, hospitalization, or death, they may spread the virus to unvaccinated, immunocompromised, or comorbid individuals on and off campus.
+This includes spreading to children, the majority of whom are still not vaccinated.
+As covid-19 is airborne, you must be especially cognizant of closed spaces with little social distancing, even if the ventilation rate is adequately high and upgraded filters are in place.
+As such students should: